 Tom Shives, M.D.

-If you are a media organization and want additional multimedia consumer materials you can download this content at no cost by becoming a member of the Mayo Clinic News Network, in which Sparks.Dana@mayo.edu can assist you.
+If you are a member of a media organization and want additional multimedia consumer materials, you can download this content at no cost by becoming a member of the Mayo Clinic News Network.
+If interested, please contact Dana Sparks, Mayo Clinic Public Affairs at Sparks.Dana@mayo.edu.
 Your brief application will be reviewed in a timely fashion and you will need to certify that this Public Affairs information will be used to educate the public.